4th-earth/site-fourth-earth/site-raw/content.md

 - 10-sided, and
 - 12-sided.

-4th Earth RAW is created with following values in mind:
+4th Earth RAW is created with the following values in mind:

-1. **Additive over reductive.** Players should be able to start from a simple foundation and add to it, instead of starting from an "everything and the kitchen sink" place and reducing.
+- **Additive over reductive.** Players should be able to start from a simple foundation and add to it, instead of starting from an "everything and the kitchen sink" place and reducing.
-2. **Narrative over simulation.** Players should be able to focus on creating engaging stories without strictly replicating reality.
+- **Narrative over simulation.** Players should be able to focus on creating engaging stories without strictly replicating reality.
-3. **Flow over grinding.** Players should be able to get lost in their story and actions without performing repetitive tasks.
+- **Flow over grinding.** Players should be able to get lost in their story and actions without performing repetitive tasks.
-4. **Power ceilings over threat escalation.** Saved the town, saved the country, saved the world, saved the universe, what next?
+- **Power ceilings over threat escalation.** Saved the town, saved the country, saved the world, saved the universe, what next?
-5. **Progressive disclosure over saturation.** Players should be able to start having never read the rules or specification and learn as they go.
+- **Progressive disclosure over saturation.** Players should be able to enter a story having never read the rules or specification and learn as they go.

 ## Difficulty Rating

 The Difficulty Rating is the Action mechanic for Characters to interact with the Setting and other Characters.

-Character actions consist of the following, minimal, list of activities:
+Character Actions consist of the following, minimal, list of activities:

 1. Character intent; the Player describes what the Character will attempt to do.
-2. The intent is assigned an initial [Difficulty Rating](#difficulty-rating).
+2. The intent MUST be assigned an initial [Difficulty Rating](#difficulty-rating).
 3. The initial Difficulty Rating MAY be adjusted up or down.
-4. The Player MAY create a Dice Pool based on the agreed upon Difficulty Rating and rolls the Dice Pool.
+4. The Player MAY create a Dice Pool based on the agreed upon Difficulty Rating and rolls to determine success or failure.

-Actions are resolved by answering:

-- Was the action successful? and
-- How was the outside world affected by the action?
+Actions are resolved by answering: Was the action successful? and How was the outside world affected by the action?

-Difficulty Ratings are based on qualities of the opposing force or Character for the given Action and the Character performing that Action.

 - Difficulty 0 MUST represent automatic success.
 - Difficulty Infinite MUST be impossible for the Character to achieve in the Setting.
 - Difficulty Ratings MUST NOT be less than 0.
-- Difficulty Ratings SHOULD be based on the Character attempting the interaction (standing up may be Difficulty 6 for an infant and Difficulty 0 for an adult).
+- Difficulty Ratings SHOULD be based on the Character attempting the interaction, the complexity of the action, and qualities of any opposing force (standing up may be Difficulty 6 for an infant and Difficulty 0 for an adult).
-- Players SHOULD be able to influence the Difficulty in one or more ways.
+- Players SHOULD be able to influence the Difficulty Rating in one or more ways.

 ### Difficulty Rating Table